Murodjon Akhmadaliev

 Murodjon Kakharovich Akhmadaliev (Murodjon Qahor oʻgʻli Axmadaliyev; born 2 November 1994), also known as MJ, is an Uzbekistani professional boxer.
 He is a former unified super-bantamweight champion, having held the WBA (Super), and IBF titles between 2020 and 2023.
+He trained under Tulkin Kilichev, the head coach of Uzbekistan’s national boxing team.

 As an amateur, he won a silver medal at the 2015 World Championships and a bronze at the 2016 Olympics as a bantamweight.